-Lorri Acott-Fowler (1961) is a former high school art teacher and her sculptures are represented in nine galleries around the US.
+Lorri Acott (1961) is an American woman sculptor whose sculptures are represented in multiple galleries around the US.
 Lorri sculpts long legged figures and horses that reflect intimate and yet universal moments in our lives: a feeling, an interaction, a realization.
 Simplified and often without details of faces or clothing, they rely on our innate understanding of the human gesture to inform us.

 Adam Schultz was born in Detroit, MI, in 1966.
-His bronze and stone sculptures have been placed all over America, including such noteworthy locations as Arlington National Cemetery, and in collections of people like Tommy Dorsey.
+His bronze, stainless steel and aluminum sculptures have been placed all over America.
+Noteworthy locations include Arlington National Cemetery, and Benson Sculpture Park in Loveland, Colorado.

-For the last 20 years, Adam has been living and sculpting in Colorado.
+For the last 25 years, Adam has been living and sculpting in Colorado.
 He has been commissioned to sculpt animals, portraits, memorials, and monuments for both private and corporate collections.
-The latest of these being a 20′ tall bronze and stainless steel sculpture of an eagle for the new police station in Parker, Co.

-Adam’s body of work ranges from miniature to monumental, and currently includes his latest collection of bronze sculptures, the Goddess Series, a celebratory expression of ‘delightfully abundant’ figurative nudes.
+Adam’s body of work ranges from miniature to monumental.
+It includes his latest collection of bronze sculptures, the Goddess Series, a celebratory expression of ‘delightfully abundant’ figurative nudes.